vapor-community/PassKit/README.md

 - POST .../api/v1/push/*passTypeIdentifier*/*passBarcode* (Sends notifications)
 - GET .../api/v1/push/*passTypeIdentifier*/*passBarcode* (Retrieves a list of push tokens which would be sent a notification)

+#### Pass data model middleware

 Whether you include the routes or not, you'll want to add a model middleware that sends push notifications and updates the `updatedAt` field when your pass data updates.
 The model middleware could also create and link the `PKPass` during the creation of the pass data, depending on your requirements.

 You can implement it like so:

 ```swift
 import Vapor